Key business dates for 2023

 Just like the Spring Statement, it's likely that the announced budgets and adjustments will affect you in one way or another, so it’s worth tuning in and following the news to find out what the Autumn Budget could mean for small businesses.

-Please note: while the Government has confirmed the exact date of the Spring Statement, the date for the Autumn Budget is open to change.
+Please note: like the Spring Statement, the date for the Autumn Budget is open to change.
 It usually takes place at the end of October or the start of November.

 November